apace100/origins-docs/docs/types/entity_condition_types/fall_distance.md

     "compare_to": 4
 }
 ```

-This example checks if the player has been falling for 4 or more blocks.
+This example will check if the entity has been falling for 4 or more blocks.